 At the heart of relating to self-as-living-system is the practice of increasing one’s participation in the information-processing of feedback loops, both external and internal.
 Intentional engagement with feedback loops generates increased adaptability, vitality and wellbeing.
 By refining the practice of self-reflective consciousness, and participating in external and internal feedback loops, humans can become optimally thriving living systems, attuned to and living in harmony with the natural environment.

-Participating receptively in feedback loops shifts the central metaphor of the human enterprise—from imposing human will onto reality—to entering into deep conversation with reality.
-Simultaneously, by attending to all available feedback loops, active and receptive modes of being come into a balanced relationship.
+Participating receptively in feedback loops shifts the central metaphor of the human enterprise—from imposing human will onto reality—to entering into deep conversation with reality.12 Simultaneously, by attending to all available feedback loops, active and receptive modes of being come into a balanced relationship.
 Humans can relate to the environment as an information-rich, communicative intelligence.
 Respecting the world as a living, communicative partner shifts one’s fundamental mode of relating from an objectifying I-It stance—so damaging to the planet—to an honoring I-Thou.

 The energy body or subtle body is the human faculty that mediates the perception of seamless interconnectedness between self and world.

-Humans not only possess a capacity for self-reflection, but according to today’s conjecture, an ecological imperative to do so, in order to avoid the hyper-destructive tendencies made possible by our large human brain.
-If the powers of our extraordinary information-handling abilities do not include self-observation, mindfulness and inwardly-directed attention, and instead are entirely outwardly-directed towards outer conquest of the physical world, we risk, as the ecological record indicates, becoming a collective monstrosity ravaging the planet, callous and impervious to the subtle, intangible dynamics that actually sustain life.
+Humans not only possess a capacity for self-reflection, but according to today’s necessities, an ecological imperative to do so, in order to avoid the hyper-destructive tendencies made possible by our large human brain.
+If the powers of our extraordinary information-handling abilities do not include self-observation, mindfulness and inwardly-directed attention, and instead are entirely outwardly-directed towards outer conquest of the physical world, we risk, as the ecological record indicates, becoming a collective monstrosity ravaging the planet, callous and impervious to the subtle, intangible dynamics that actually animate life.

 The practice of balancing one’s own living system generates a sensitizing, self-regulatory restraint that reduces blind action and violence towards other living systems.
 Developing the know-how to balance my own living system brings more awareness to the dynamics of balance generally, attenuating humanity’s otherwise vastly destructive propensity.